 Effective roach pesticidal treatments run the gamut from otherwise innocuous natural products to hard-core chemicals.
 Proper application and placement are critical to success, which is why some people choose to hire pros for the job.

-Natural pest killers include concentrated distilled white vinegar; a mix of equal parts sugar and baking soda; borax and boric acid, which destroy the insects’ digestive tract; and essential oils like citronella.
-Apply liquid products to the nests and to all drains—tub, toilet, laundry room, and dishwasher—using a spray bottle.
-To apply powders, sprinkle them on and near the nests and access sites.
-(Hint: Use only a thin dusting, because these wily insects avoid large clumps.)
+These include concentrated distilled white vinegar; a mix of equal parts sugar and baking soda; borax and boric acid, which destroy the insects’ digestive tract; and essential oils like citronella.

-Synthetic chemical treatments each feature an active ingredient that targets the insect’s nervous system to kill them.
-Read and carefully follow the directions provided with any such product, because the ingredients may be toxic to people and indoor pets as well as roaches.
+Each features an active ingredient that targets the insect’s nervous system to kill them.
+Read and carefully follow the directions provided with any such product, because the ingredients may be toxic to people and indoor pets, as well as roaches.
 You can find chemical treatment marketed in the following forms:

-• Sprays, commonly used for DIY extermination.
-SC Johnson, the maker of Raid products, suggests sending pets and kids outside or otherwise away from the application area and sealing the space for at least 15 minutes before thoroughly airing it out.
+- Sprays are perhaps the most commonly used type of roach killer in DIY extermination.
+SC Johnson, the maker of Raid Ant & Roach Killer Spray (view on Amazon), recommends sending pets and kids outside or otherwise away from the application area and sealing the space for at least 15 minutes before thoroughly airing it out.

-Outside intervention by a professional exterminator may be necessary if you have a serious infestation or can’t find the nest or entry points.
+Outside intervention by a professional exterminator may be necessary to get rid of waterbugs if you have a serious infestation or can’t find the nest or entry points.

 It takes commitment and vigilance to keep waterbugs from staging a counterattack, but it’s worth the effort to purge your home of this creepiest of all crawlies.